 Sociology is the study of society.
 This includes how it develops, how it is structured, and how it works or does not work so well, since sociology also includes a focus on social problems.
 Sociologists study social problems to gain a better understanding of them in order to work toward more effective "solutions," or at least "ways forward" that might reduce suffering and increase equity.

-Beginning Fall 2017, we will be offering the Sociology major with an emphasis in Criminal Justice.
+We also offer the sociology major with an emphasis in Criminal Justice.

 In this public lecture, Dr. Gary E. Machlis will discuss how politics and science are interrelated much more deeply than they first might appear, and what the consequences are for students, researchers, and society.

 Now, more than ever, the influence of politics upon science is increasing, with significant implications for scientists, scientific careers, research universities, the scientific community, and society at large.

 Wednesday, February 13, 3:00 pm | Huntsman Hall